 Meet some of our Hero Foster Parents

-Beginning December 2018, We are spotlighting one of our Hero Foster Families each month.
+Each month we are spotlighting one of our Hero Foster Families each month.

 We are so proud of our foster parents.
 Our foster parents are true heroes to the children in their homes and they are the heart of our organization!

 Joe and Alicia are our Anu Foster Parents of the Month for June.
 When asked why they foster Joe and Alicia simply stated: I foster because, God commands it, if not me then who?

 James 1:27 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world”

 Please allow us to introduce you to the Curt and Dawn and their family as we recognize them as our Anu Foster Parents of the Month of May.